ninchat/ninchat-api/api.md

 	The identity has not been verified.

+- `protected` : boolean

+	The identity (e.g. email address) is visible to users who are members of the same realms as you are.

 - `public` : boolean

 	The identity (e.g. email address) is visible to other users.